March 12th, 2026

 Bohdan’s Team — Vse robymo sami (We Do Everything Ourselves)

-This week at the club for children with disabilities kids had psychological relief games, fine arts classes, choreography and culinary classes.
+• This week at the Club for Children with Disabilities, children played psychological relief games and attended fine arts, choreography, and culinary classes.

 Alena’s Team – Diva (Virgo)